-The Board accepts in principle Board staff's rationale for a disposition period of one year and adopts it subject to any compelling evidence that the disposition period should be lengthened.
-The Board finds that Midland's rationale for proposing to extend the disposition is reasonable and therefore approves a disposition period of two years in this case.
+Halton Hills requested the disposition of its Group 1 account balance over a three year period in order to minimize rate volatility.
+Board staff submitted that a disposition period no longer than one year would be appropriate for all Group 1 account since these balances have been accumulating over the last four year period and to delay any immediate action would not be in the interest of all parties.
+In its reply submission, Halton Hills proposed a two year disposition period as a result of its revised Group 1 account balances.
+The Board accepts in principle Board staff's rationale for a disposition period of one year and adopts it subject to reasonable justification that the disposition period should be lengthened.
+The Board finds that Halton Hills' rationale for proposing to extend the disposition is reasonable and therefore approves a disposition period of two years in this case.